Get a Cash Offer to Junk Your Car Now

 Free Towing, Free Offers, Zero Hassle or Obligation!

 Movies are a big part of our lives and often times get credited with shaping our culture.
 Which is why it should come as no surprise they also shape the vehicle industry.
 Throughout the years, famous cars from movies have formed part of our collective consciousness.

 Did you ever think you could own the General Lee from Dukes of Hazzard?
 What about the DeLorean from Back to the Future?
 The car you’ve always loved could be somewhere out there on the market.
 Whether you're buying from a private party or through an auction, the used car you're after might be more affordable and valuable than you think.
-By buying a pre-owned vehicle in need of some extra care, you can find something in your budget.
+By buying a salvage title car or a pre-owned vehicle in need of some extra care, you can find something in your budget.

 And those aftermarket spare parts your vehicle needs?
 By going to your local salvage yard you can find that prized part that fits your make and model.
 Part of the fun of owning a classic car is fixing it up and the time spent in the garage.
 Also, the money you save by doing the upgrades yourself.
 If you are a big movie buff, consider yourself a Roger Ebert and have a passion for cars, then look no further.
 These cars we researched from famous movies are ones you can actually afford.

 That's right, you don't have to be a millionaire with a garage like Jay Leno to own the cars listed below.
 All you need is some space, tools, your local scrap yard, and some time for your hobby.
 The following cars have all stolen the show in the box-office and could be stealing attention for you.